luutranminhhieu/Desktop-App-for-Integrated-Personal-Productivity-Management/README.md

 ## About the Project

 ### What does the project do?
-**FocusHub** (original project name: *promos*) is a cross-platform desktop application for integrated personal productivity management (**Integrated Personal Productivity Management**).
+**Promos** (original project name: *promos*) is a cross-platform desktop application for integrated personal productivity management (**Integrated Personal Productivity Management**).
 The project is meticulously designed to provide users with a seamless, efficient, and minimalist workspace.

 ### Why was it created?
 In modern work environments, tool fragmentation (taking notes, scheduling, tracking tasks, and using Pomodoro timers across different software) leads to distraction due to constant context switching (**Context Switching**).
-FocusHub was born to address this issue by integrating all core productivity utilities into a single, unified desktop window.
+Promos was born to address this issue by integrating all core productivity utilities into a single, unified desktop window.

-### 🛠️ Key Solutions & Features
+### Key Solutions & Features
 *   **Avoid Distraction**: Consolidates note-taking, planning, Pomodoro tracking, and progress monitoring into a single, cohesive application.
 *   **Prevent CPU Throttling**: The Pomodoro timer runs directly in the background process (Node.js Main Process) instead of the Renderer/Browser, ensuring absolute accuracy even when the application is minimized.
-*   **Smart Time Synchronization**: Automatically maps task deadlines into calendar events on the Lịch biểu (FullCalendar) without requiring redundant data entry.
+*   **Smart Time Synchronization**: Automatically maps task deadlines into calendar events on the Schedule (FullCalendar) without requiring redundant data entry.
 *   **Visual Productivity Reporting**: A 12-week productivity heatmap helps users review and evaluate their daily focus efforts at a glance.

 ---